Skip to Content

 4. Archaeological Digs

-History buffs and museum lovers might fancy a chance to get where the real action happens: in archaeological digs.
+History buffs and museum lovers might fancy a chance to get where the real action happens: archaeological digs.

 In this case, you will be considered a volunteer.
 As such, you might have to pay a fee to dig, but your funding will often help the camp to continue the excavation.

-I spent a month in late 2007 uncovering a Roman fort on the Spanish island of Menorca, and loved every minute of it.
+I spent a month in late 2007 uncovering a Roman fort on the Spanish island of Menorca and loved every minute of it.

 You can search for volunteer excavations on the Archaeological Institute of America‘s site.

-Wwoofing.
-(Photo by egansnow)
+Wwoofing (Photo by egansnow)

 5. Wwoofing